ireaneus/CDI/docs/OTSurvey/OTSurveyS3AssignmentPt4.md

 > For in six days the LORD made the heavens and the earth, the sea, and all that is in them, and rested the seventh day. *Therefore the LORD blessed the Sabbath day and hallowed it.*

+**Exodus 31:12** *says that God commanded Moses to say to the children of Israel:*

+> *"Six days may work be done, but on the seventh is the sabbath of rest, holy to the Lord.
+Whoever does any work in the Sabbath day, he shall surely be put to death.
+Therefore, the sons of Israel shall keep the Sabbath, to observe the Sabbath throughout their generations, for an everlasting covenant.
+It is a sign between me and the sons of Israel forever.
+For in six days the Lord made the heavens and the earth, and on the seventh day He rested, and was refreshed"* **(Exodus 31:15–17).**

 - *He set the example for man.*
 - *dying, you will die*
 - *Hebrews 9:22: And according to the law almost all things are purified with blood, and without shedding of blood there is no remission.*